 When the play is over, we might meet some of the ACTORS in the LOBBY.
 The LOBBY might be very crowded with lots of people who also watched the play.
 If it is too loud, I can cover my ears, put on headphones or ask an adult for help.

 When it's time to leave, we will go back to the car or get on the bus and go home or back to school.

-I am very excited to visit the theatre and see THE CAT IN THE HAT!
+I am very excited to see a performance at Civic Theatre!